 Sometimes this Unmountable Boot Volume Blue Screen STOP: 0x000000ED can happen due to bad memory so for this try Run Memory Diagnostic Tool.

 Run the Hardware and Device troubleshooter from settings -> update & Security -> Troubleshoot -> select Hardware and Device and run the Troubleshooter for check and make sure any faulty hardware device not causing the BSOD error at startup.

-If the problem started for you after installing windows 10 version 1903 and applying above these solutions didn’t fix the problem then may the windows update bug causing the issue.
-As Microsoft recommend Roll back windows 10 to the previous version, Defer windows update and wait for Microsoft to fix the bug and the OS get stable.
+If the problem started for you after installing windows 10 version 1903 and applying the above solutions didn’t fix the problem then may the windows update bug causing the issue.
+As Microsoft recommends Roll back windows 10 to the previous version, Defer windows update, and wait for Microsoft to fix the bug and the OS gets stable.

-Performing above solution didn’t fix the problem, Still, windows restart with BSOD error then its time to utilize the system restore feature, which reverts windows configuration to a previous working state without affecting any files.
+Performing the above solution didn’t fix the problem, Still, windows restart with BSOD error then it’s time to utilize the system restore feature, which reverts windows configuration to a previous working state without affecting any files.